Home Game Day: Chippewa Steel vs. Anchorage Wolverines

 Anchorage Wolverines News Release

-The Anchorage Wolverines close out their first regular season in the Sullivan Arena this weekend against the Chippewa Steel.
+This is it, Wolverines Nation.
+We are closing out the first regular season in the Sullivan Arena tonight for game two against the Chippewa Steel.

-Between Anchorage and Fairbanks battling it out for second place, and Chippewa, Minnesota, and Springfield trying to earn the last playoff position, there is a lot on the line this weekend, making it one you don't want to miss.
+Last night was a BARN BURNER, with the Wolverines pulling off a massive comeback to win 6-5 in a shootout.

-For the Wolverines to secure second, they must win both games this weekend, and Fairbanks must lose one of two against the Kenai River Brown Bears.
+On the other side of the state, the Fairbanks Ice Dogs hosted the Kenai River Brown Bears, with the Ice Dogs taking the game with a score of 6-3.

 • Discuss this story on the North American Hockey League message board...